-- O To build capacity, the use of trainees is strongly suggested to be incorporated into team functions where available.
+- To build capacity, the use of trainees is strongly suggested to be incorporated into team functions where available.
 Local trainees will receive first priority for assignments.
 A list of the local trainees is included within the briefing package.

-- Work with the geographic area training representative (GATR) to identify opportunities for priority trainees
+- Work with the geographic area training representative (GATR) to identify opportunities for priority trainees.

 - Coordinate and work closely with the following positions/personnel contact information as well additional contacts maybe found in the briefing package.

 - Line officer

 - District FMO/unit FMO

 - Unit aviation officer

-- o Interagency dispatch center manager
+- Interagency dispatch center manager

-- o Public affairs officer
+- Public affairs officer

 - Unit safety officer

-- o Incident business advisor
+- Incident business advisor

 - Resource advisor

 - Agency/interagency partners

 - Other IMTs in the adjoining area

-SAMPLE DELEGATIONS OF AUTHORITY AA TO IMT APPENDIX E
+SAMPLE DELEGATIONS OF AUTHORITY AA TO IMT AND LEADER'S INTENT

-Line Officer Signatory Date
+Line Officer Signatory

-Optional signatures add if needed Date
+Optional signatures add if needed

-Incident Commander Date
+Incident Commander